AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/product-carousel.md

      ![Carousel Products](/help/commerce-cloud/assets/carousel-products.png)
 1. This should display a list of available products from a connected Adobe Commerce instance.
     ![Connected Instance](/help/commerce-cloud/assets/connected-instance.png)
-1. Products will be shown like below with default properties
+1. Products will be shown like below with default properties:
     ![Product Shown with Properties](/help/commerce-cloud/assets/discount.png)

 ## Update the Sling Model {#update-sling-model}